woodpecker-ci/plugin-ready-release-go/docs.md

 ```

 To avoid Woodpecker workflow runs you should also consider adding an exclude condition.
 Otherwise the pull requests created and updates by this plugin triggers a workflow run itself.
 This could cause issues if your
-workflow contains plubishing steps based on your pull requests.
+workflow contains publishing steps based on your pull requests.

 To exclude workflows or steps from the plugin from being executed you can add a filter like: